romainlaisne/code-samples/PHP/soap-connection/README.md

-A sample of webservice implemented used the SOAP protocol.
+A example of webservice implemented used the SOAP protocol.